19 Years

 SodaPopRocks

-I lay awake and listen to the hail against the walls some nights.
+I lie awake and listen to the hail against the walls some nights.

 I think she did that too.

-If I listen for too long, I can't help but think about it.
+If I listen for long enough, I can't help but think about it.

 I'll bet she couldn't help it either.